openbracellc/topcatchy/source/posts/a-beginners-guide-to-branding-consistency.html.md

 ## Employees as social media brand ambassadors

 Build a corporate culture focused on your brand.
 Your company's employees must buy-in and believe your brand.

-They can advocate and promote your brand on social networks using tools such as Everyone Social and GaggleAM P. When your employees understand your brand, they can deliver a consistent brand experience to your customers.
+They can advocate and promote your brand on social networks using tools such as Everyone Social and Google AMP.
+When your employees understand your brand, they can deliver a consistent brand experience to your customers.

 ## Brand Consistency and Content Marketing